Azerbaijani Ministry of Emergency Situations continues rescue operation in Türkiye (PHOTO/VIDEO)

-BAKU, Azerbaijan, February 14.
-Following the instruction of President of Azerbaijan Ilham Aliyev, the rescue forces of the Ministry of Emergency Situations of Azerbaijan continue to search and rescue operations to eliminate the consequences of the devastating earthquake in Türkiye, Trend reports via the ministry.
+BAKU, Azerbaijan, February 15.
+Following the instruction of President of Azerbaijan Ilham Aliyev, the rescue forces of the Ministry of Emergency Situations of Azerbaijan continue search and rescue operations to eliminate the consequences of the deadly earthquake in Türkiye, Trend reports via the ministry.

-According to the ministry, as a result of the operations conducted in the Turkish Kahramanmaras province, which was severely damaged by the earthquake, 51 people have been rescued, and the bodies of 655 people were pulled from the rubble.
+According to the ministry, Azerbaijani rescuers saved 53 people and pulled from the rubble the bodies of 691 people.

 Search and rescue operations involving special equipment, as well as specially trained dogs, are continuing.